corvusmod/device_hexxa_atenea/README.md

 ---- Also thanks to all developers that help me building this sources for Atenea/D5/whatever.
 Blerfont, Jose, Visionary, etc... ---

+--- Special thanks to Moyster for audio fixing ---

 This is a device tree for Hexxa Atenea or No1 D5 or any other clone of this one, which is based on MT6572 SoC.
 # Build